grammyjs/website/site/docs/plugins/guide.md

 You can clone the code for yourself and start coding based on what was covered in this article.
 This repository also includes some extra goodies such as `.editorconfig`, `LICENSE`, `.gitignore`, etc, but you may choose to delete them.

-## I Don't Like Deno
+## I Don’t Like Deno

-Well, you're missing out!
+Well, you’re missing out!
 But you can also write your plugins only for Node.js.
 You can still publish the plugin and have it listed as a third-party plugin on this website.
 In such a case, you may use any folder structure you like (as long as it is organized like any other npm project).